 What is Employee Onboarding?
 And Why is it Important?

-Employee onboarding is by far one of the most critical touchpoints that a company has with their employees.
+Employee onboarding is one of the most critical touchpoints a company has with their employees.
 Whether you run a restaurant, a beauty salon or a large corporation, you should take the necessary steps to build an effective onboarding process that resonates with your company culture and makes the right first impression.

 Employee onboarding is the process of inducting new employees into your business.
-It typically involves taking the necessary steps to ensure that new hires are welcomed into their new role, have a thorough understanding of the company and its mission, and have clear expectations of their role’s responsibilities.
+It typically involves taking the necessary steps to ensure that new hires are welcomed into their new role, have a thorough understanding of the company and its mission, and have clear expectations of their responsibilities.

 From start to finish, there are several steps to cover to ensure that your new hire gets the best first impression possible before, during and after starting in their new role.
-Some of these steps include the job offer, pre-onboarding material, the schedule of their first day and set them up with any resources they need to complete their job.
+Some of these steps include the job offer, pre-onboarding material, the schedule of their first day and setting them up with any resources they need to complete their job.

-Employee onboarding is not a one and done process.
+Employee onboarding is not a one-and-done process.
 It should start from the job offer and continue into and far beyond their probationary period.
 By placing extra focus on your employee onboarding strategy, you can ensure that your new hires feel empowered and motivated to start on the right foot.

-An employee onboarding process is more than just what the first day looks like and ensuring they get their paperwork done.
+An employee onboarding process is more than just what the first day looks like and ensures they get their paperwork done.
 It's an opportunity to remind new employees why they accepted the offer, what they have to look forward to and what the company will do to protect their wellbeing.

 The onboarding needs to be well-planned and methodological for it to be successful.
 Below are six steps to consider as the framework for your employee onboarding process.

 While a job offer can imply that you value the new hire and the experience they can bring to the role, nothing says your excitement like a thoughtful message.
 Let me know how excited you are to work with the new hire and why you chose them for the role.
-The job offer should also be clear on the role and its responsibilities to fully understand the expectations before signing.
+The job offer should also be clear on the role and responsibilities to fully understand the expectations before signing.

 The first day has come and gone, but the onboarding process doesn't start and stop there.
 The first week is crucial in laying down the groundwork for what they can expect and the future of their role.
-Things you can do to build an epic first week include a new hire announcement, schedule meetings with other employees, check-in often, set up deliverables and provide a look into the future.
+Things you can do to build an epic first week include a new hire announcement, schedule meetings with other employees, check in often, set up deliverables and provide a look into the future.

-And if you want to match your new shiny onboarding process with a complete workforce management tool, sign up for RosterElf's 30-day free trial, we'd love to have you onboard.
+And if you want to match your new shiny onboarding process with a complete workforce management tool, sign up for RosterElf's 30-day free trial; we'd love to have you onboard.